yvo-niedrich/codecity-visualizer/src/model/README.md

 # A Model for Evolving Software Systems
 For the independent representation of the Attributes and Structure of the Software, the '_Model for Evolving Software Systems_' is used.
 It was introduced in "Consistent Software Cities" by Frank Steinbrückner in 2012.
-[Source][ConsitentCitiesPaper]
+[Source][ConsistentCitiesPaper]

 ## Short Explanation
 The Model consists of the 5-tuple _(G, T, R, fe, A)_.